-Accessibility in Web development means enabling as many people as possible to use Web sites, even when those people's abilities are limited in some way.
-Here we provide information on developing content to be accessible.
+Accessibility (often abbreviated to A11y — as in, "a", then 11 characters, and then "y") in web development means enabling as many people as possible to use websites, even when those people's abilities are limited in some way.

-"The Web is fundamentally designed to work for all people, whatever their hardware, software, language, culture, location, or physical or mental ability.
+"The Web is fundamentally designed to work for all people, whatever their hardware, software, language, location, or ability.
 When the Web meets this goal, it is accessible to people with a diverse range of hearing, movement, sight, and cognitive ability."
+(W3C - Accessibility)

-- A collection of articles to learn how to use ARIA to make your HTML documents more accessible.
+This is a collection of articles to learn how to use Accessible Rich Internet Applications (ARIA) to make your HTML documents more accessible.

 - Mobile accessibility checklist

-- This document provides a concise checklist of accessibility requirements for mobile app developers.
+This article provides a concise checklist of accessibility requirements for mobile app developers.

 - Cognitive accessibility